What is a Request for Correction (RFC)

 Top Tip: After correcting a VAT201 for the second time onwards (e.g. version 3), relevant material (supporting documents) must be sent with the submission to support the change(s) made.

-When won’t the RFC be available?
+When will the RFC not be available?

 - You will need to wait for the outcome where:

-- There is an on-going audit
+- There is an on-going audit, or

 - For Income Tax (Personal, Corporate or Trusts) three years after the assessment or where the decision wasn’t allowed.